PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 Box 1: Clinical manifestations of PHTS

-• Increased risk of malignancy – particularly breast, thyroid, renal and endometrial cancer
+• Increased risk of malignancy – particularly breast, thyroid, renal, and endometrial cancer

 • Benign hamartomas